Bill & Melinda Gates Foundation (BMGF) Scholarships

 Rotary Scholarship for Water and Sanitation Professionals

 The strategic partnership between The Rotary Foundation (TRF) and IHE Delft Institute for Water Education aims to tackle the world’s water and sanitation crisis by increasing the number of trained professionals to devise, plan, and implement solutions in developing and emerging countries.
-Through this partnership, a limited number of scholarships are awarded annually for graduate students at IHE Delft Institute for Water Education’s campus in the Netherlands.
-These scholarships are designed to promote long-term productive relationships between Rotarians and highly skilled water and sanitation professionals in their communities.
+Through this partnership, scholarships are awarded annually to IHE Delft MSc students.
+The scholarships are designed to promote long-term productive relationships between Rotarians and highly skilled water and sanitation professionals in their communities.

 Schlumberger Foundation/Faculty for the Future

 The Schlumberger Foundation Faculty for the Future program is awarding fellowships and supporting women academics in science and engineering from developing and emerging countries for their advanced graduate study at top universities abroad.
 More info: www.facultyforthefuture.net

 For the academic year 2022-2023, the Ministry of Foreign Affairs will make available an additional 5 fellowships for the MSc programme in Water and Sustainable Development.
 To increase the relevance for SIDS specific challenges, and to stimulate cooperation between professionals from the different disciplines offered by IHE, the students will participate in a number of additional SIDS-dedicated activities.

 The Sudan Scholarships are offered in the framework of the project: “Supporting water management in the Sudan through capacity strengthening and applied research”, aiming to strengthen the capacity of professionals and decision makers in the Sudanese water sector to improve future water management.